mayjs/advent_of_code_2021/journal.md

 Instead, I took the simple option of manually adding bytes up and that caused some troubles.

 Apart from that issue, this was a fun day though and the result felt very rewarding.

+## Day 17

+I didn't like this day.
+Part 1 turned out to have a trivial solution and I just ended up solving part 2 using brute force, which never feels right but worked just fine for this assignment.